-In the future, the Company will continue to strengthen the communication with the parent company and acquire more quality clean energy assets of the parent company at appropriate times so as to optimize its asset structure and enhance its market competitiveness on a continuous basis.
-Currently, apart from the information already disclosed by the Company, there is no other disclosable information in relation to the acquisition of the assets from the parent company.
+In the future, the Company will continue to capitalize on the supports from its parent companies and create more values for its shareholders.
+Currently, apart from the information already disclosed by the Company, there is no other disclosable information in relation to the acquisitions of the assets from the parent companies.

 The Company announced its revised dividend policy in January 2019, which increased the amount of dividends from not less than 25% of the profit attributable to ordinary shareholders of the Company to not less than 50% of the profit attributable to ordinary shareholders of the Company.
 In addition, the Board of the Company reached a consensus to maintain a relatively consistent amount of dividend per share for the three consecutive years starting from 2018.
 Looking forward, underpinned by its robust business performance, the Company will continue to maintain stable dividend payout.

 In 2021, the China Electricity Council anticipated that the growth of the national total electricity consumption will rebound with a year-on-year growth of 6% to 7%.
 The growth rate of installed capacity of renewable energy power and the power generation are expected to record further increase, while coal-fired electricity will be facing a major transition from traditional baseload power source to regulated power source.

 From the end of 2020 to early 2021, the total national power consumption increased sharply, resulting in a tight market supply and demand of coal.
 However, with the support of national control policies and the joint statement on guaranteed supply made by major coal enterprises, the supply-demand imbalance will possibly be relieved.